tinacms/tina.io/content/guides/gatsby/git/configuration.md

 ## Formatting the filename & path

-The `RemarkCreatorPlugin` must be given a `filename` function that calculates the path of the new file from the form data.
+`RemarkCreatorPlugin` & `JsonCreatorPlugin` must be given a `filename` function that calculates the path of the new file from the form data.

 **Example 1: Hardcoded Content Directory**